Skip to content

 // Compiles.
 Wrong data.
 Production bug.

 This is the same problem raw coroutines and Arrow have.
-No type system can catch it — unless you give each parameter a distinct type.
+No type system can catch it — unless you give each parameter a distinct slot.

 The Solution